Fill form to unlock content

 The only technical knowledge an SI needs is learning to install hardware devices and understanding IP camera deployment. @asus

-ASUS’s Bold POC: Its Own Stores
+ASUS's Bold Proof of Concept: Its Own Stores

 ASUS has implemented the Smart Retail Solution in its own stores in Taiwan and Southeast Asia, where it sells its notebook, smartphone, and other products.
 The company uses the tool to both enhance shopping experiences and to demonstrate the workability of the solution.